bottama/airdrops-price-impact/README.md

 Funding rates represent the "cost of capital" of entering a position in the perpetual futures market.

 When funding rates are greater (lower) than 0, the market is in contango (backwardation).
 Also, when funding rates are positive (negative), the holder of a long position (short position) will pay the funding rate every hour to the holder of a short position (long position).
 Therefore, it is important to account for them when studying the PnL of a hedging strategy.

 Let us say we wanted the BOBA token, but we did not want to run the price risk.
 We would need to hedge our position by taking a short position in the futures market.
 Given the pronounced backwardation, every hour we would have to pay the funding, thus making this strategy really expensive.

-In the third subplot, we see the performance of a long only strategy on $OMG (blue line), and the performance of a hedged strategy consisting of buying $OMG and shorting at time 0 OMG-PERP for the same notional amount (orange line).
+In the third subplot, we see the performance of a long only strategy on $OMG (blue line), the performance of a hedged strategy consisting of buying $OMG and shorting at time 0 OMG-PERP for the same notional amount (orange line) and the performance of a fully funded long position on OMG-PERP (green-line).

-Both performed poorly: long-only: -37.6%, and the hedged one: -30.62%.
+* long-only $OMG: -37.6%
+* long $OMG short OMG-PERP: -29.16%
+* long-only OMG-PERP fully funded: -6.99%

 Finally, one should play the game in these three cases:
 a.
 One believes in a new project (BOBA, in this case) really strongly and wants to obtain the airdrop no matter the price of $OMG.
 b.
 One is fast enough to get out before it is too late.
 c.
-One is a risk-lover and is trying to speculate by entering a leverged long position in the perpetual, gaining the negative funding rates and any price increase.And today, almost the same thing is happening with $CREAM.
+One is a risk-lover and is trying to speculate by entering a leverged long position in the perpetual, gaining the negative funding rates and any price increase.

+And today, almost the same thing is happening with $CREAM.

 After the announcement of the new airdrop, the spot price started climbing: from $40 to roughly $90 (120% approx. in just two days), and the perpetual price followed slightly below this number.